yandex/yatagan/README.md

 - Yatagan does not support `@Nullable` provisions.
 If a binding returns `null`, or a `@BindsInstance` is supplied with `null`, an error will be thrown at run-time.
 Currently, no compile-time validation is done in the matter.

-- Declaring subcomponents only works explicitly via `Module.subcomponents` list.
-  Implicit bindings for subcomponent factory, when declaring entry-point of its type in a parent component, will not trigger subcomponent inclusion.

 - Automatic component factory/builder generation is not supported - an explicit one must be written if required.

 - Member inject in Kotlin code should be used with care: